AASanusi/fashion/README.md

 ## Design

 ### Typography
-Google Fonts was used for all the fonts on this application.
+The following fonts were taken from [Google Fonts](https://fonts.google.com/) and used throughout the site:
 - Anton font family
 - Libre Baskerville font family